-You can still receive disability benefits if your income doesn’t exceed $720 per month.
+You can still receive disability benefits if your income doesn’t exceed a certain amount per month.
 So, try to look for ways to make extra income as much as you can.
 You can do errands for neighbors, sell cookies, or babysit for a few hours.
 Remember, every dollar you earn counts.

 Getting your disability benefits doesn’t mean you can’t anymore claim workers’ compensation.
 Depending on your state’s law, it is possible to receive both workers’ comp and SSDI benefits at the same time.